Bintan Island: History

 On account of Bintan Island's strategic location and size on the India-China trade route, it has a rich history.
-Along with the local ethnic Malays and the Bugis, domination by the Portuguese, the Dutch, the Arabs, and the British at different times has been a part of Bintan's rich history.
+Along with the local ethnic Malays and the Bugis, domination by the Portuguese, the Dutch, the Arabs, and the British at different times have been a part of Bintan's rich history.
 Many local internal feuds between the Malays and Bugis, and battles in the sea, with and between foreign invasion forces, have been part of Bintan's history and its straits.
 From the mid-16th century, the Sultan of Johor-Riau kingdom had moved their kingdom between Johor, Riau and Lingga.

 The earliest history of Bintan is linked to the history of Nagoya Hills, which is integral with Batam, near Bintan island and other islands of the Riau archipelago.
 The Chinese chronicles have mentioned that Batam was inhabited by 231 AD when Singapore island was still called Pulau Ujung (Ujung Island).
 Bintan came under the control of the Malacca kingdom from the 13th century.
 Later, the Sultan of Johor ruled from here and his reign lasted till the 18th century.

 Riau Islands were central to the greater Malay kingdoms or Sultanates, known as the 'Malay World', which had its control from eastern Sumatra to Borneo.
 For centuries, Riau was the home of Malay and Orang Laut people.
 They had settled in Bintan.
 These two communities were the backbone of most Malay kingdoms from the time of Srivijaya to the Sultanate of Johor.
 They had full control of trade routes going through the straits.
 Migrants from China and Indo-China, though came here later, settled in large area of Asia.
 After the fall of Melaka in 1511, Riau islands became the centre of political power of the mighty Sultanate of Johor or Johor – Riau, based on Bintan island.
 They were considered the centre of Malay culture.